-There is still a short period of time to take advantage of current favorable rules to qualify for Medicaid before the new, harsher rules take effect sometime in 2024, most likely in April.
+There is still a period of time to take advantage of current favorable rules to qualify for Medicaid before the new, harsher rules take effect sometime in 2025.

-If you have completed your long-term care or Medicaid planning before October 1, 2020, or move quickly before these laws take effect, Pierro, Connor & Strauss can help you or your loved one do the planning necessary to qualify for Medicaid benefits without a period of ineligibility.
-A thorough analysis of all transactions within either lookback period must be undertaken prior to filing for Medicaid, and a "paper trail" provided to DSS.
+If you have completed your long-term care or Medicaid planning before these laws take effect, Pierro, Connor & Strauss can help you or your loved one do the planning necessary to qualify for Medicaid benefits without a period of ineligibility.
+A thorough analysis of all transactions within either look-back period must be undertaken prior to filing for Medicaid, and a "paper trail" provided to DSS.